bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Andrew Chow: 00:20:17

 Well, so the other thing is like multi-party transactions.
-It allows us to do things like multi-sigs, or....
+It allows us to do things like multi-sigs, or coinjoins, PayJoins.
-Coinjoins.
-PayJoins.
-Anything that required having multiple people involved was made easier by having PSPT because now it was a common data format that contained all the information you needed to know in order to sign it, except for the private keys, obviously.
+Anything that required having multiple people involved was made easier by having PSBT because now it was a common data format that contained all the information you needed to know in order to sign it, except for the private keys, obviously.
 And so you can just pass it around to everyone, they can sign it, and it just makes life a lot easier.

 Murch: 00:20:48